 If a severe infestation occurs, professional pest control services can provide the most effective and comprehensive solution.
 They can employ various methods, including insecticides and heat treatments, to eradicate the infestation and prevent future ones.

-In conclusion, carpet beetles, while not inherently dangerous, can indirectly cause health issues and property damage.
-Understanding their nature and behaviours is crucial for effective prevention and control.
+In conclusion, while not inherently dangerous, carpet beetles can indirectly cause health issues and property damage.
+Understanding their nature and behaviour is crucial for effective prevention and control.
 With proper measures, maintaining a carpet beetle-free environment is an achievable goal.

 Q1: What are carpet beetles?

-A1: Carpet beetles are small, oval-shaped insects that are often found in homes, feeding on animal products and natural fibres such as carpeting, upholstery, and clothing.
+A1: Carpet beetles are small, oval-shaped insects often found in homes, feeding on animal products and natural fibres such as carpeting, upholstery, and clothing.

 Q2: Are carpet beetles dangerous?